 Hiking boots or approach shoes are a must.
 Gloves can be helpful (the chains can be cold or slippery).
 Consider a via ferrata set and a helmet.

-In winter conditions, if there is plenty of snow and the chains, not to mention the paint marks, are buried under it (which is normal in winter and early spring, but can happen in autumn and occasionally in summer too), you would need the full range of mountaineering gear, lots of experience, a partner and avalanche awareness.
+In winter conditions, if there is plenty of snow and the chains, not to mention the paint marks, are buried under it (which is normal in winter and early spring, but can happen in autumn and occasionally in summer too), you would need the full range of mountaineering gear, lots of experience, a partner and avalanche awareness: Have a look at this video.
 If there is less snow, an ice-axe and crampons, and the skills of using them may suffice.